Brent-E-50/Python_Pyber_Analysis/README.md

 - Pyber is used mainly in Urban cities
 - There are more drivers in Urban cities than there are in Suburban or Rural cities.
 - Fares are most expensive in Rural cities
 - Drivers in Rural areas get significantly less business than drivers in Urban and Suburan areas.
-Drivers likely do not drive full time due to the lack of users
+Drivers in Rural areas likely do not drive full time due to the lack of users